Donate

 Introduction

-Youth arrests and incarceration increased in the closing decades of the 20th century but have fallen sharply since that time.
+Youth arrests and incarceration increased in the closing decades of the 20th century but have fallen sharply since.
 Public opinion often lags behind these realities, wrongly assuming both that crime is perpetually increasing and that youth offending is routinely violent.
-In fact, youth offending is predominantly low-level, and the 21st century has seen significant declines in youth arrests and incarceration.
-Between 2000 and 2020, the number of youth held in juvenile justice facilities fell from 109,000 to 25,000—a 77% decline.
+In fact, youth offending is predominantly non-violent, and the 21st century has seen significant declines in youth arrests and incarceration.
+Despite positive movement on important indicators, far too many youth—disproportionately youth of color—are incarcerated.
+Between 2000 and 2022, the number of youth held in juvenile justice facilities fell from 108,800 to 27,600—a 75% decline.

 One-Day Count of Youth Incarceration

-Between 2000 (the peak year) and 2020, the number of youth held in juvenile justice facilities on a typical day fell from 108,800 to 25,000, a 77% decline.
-The one-day count for 2020, taken in late October, represents a drop of more than 30% versus 2019, likely reflecting both declines in youth offending and arrests during the pandemic and reduced use of incarceration for arrested youth to reduce the spread of COVID in facilities.
+Between 2000 (the peak year) and 2022, the number of youth held in juvenile justice facilities on a typical day fell from 108,800 to 27,600, a 75% decline, likely reflecting both declines in youth offending and arrests during the Covid-19 pandemic and reduced use of incarceration for arrested youth to reduce the spread of Covid-19 in facilities.

-This one-day count combines detained youth held in detention facilities (those awaiting their court dates or pending placement to a longer-term facility after being found delinquent in court) with committed youth held in youth prisons, residential treatment centers, group homes, or other placement facilities as a court-ordered consequence after being adjudicated delinquent in juvenile court.
-In 2019, roughly 40% of youth in the one-day count were in detention and 60% were in commitment.
-These counts do not include people under 18 held in adult prisons and jails.
+This one-day count combines figures for two sets of youth.
+First, it includes those held in detention facilities (those awaiting their court dates or pending placement to a longer-term facility after being found delinquent in court).
+Second, it includes committed youth held in youth prisons, residential treatment centers, group homes, or other placement facilities (as a court-ordered consequence after being adjudicated delinquent in juvenile court).
+In 2021, 44% of youth in the one-day count were in detention and 53% had been committed to a secure placement facility (the juvenile equivalent of imprisonment).1 These counts do not include people under 18 held in adult prisons and jails.

-Sources: Office of Juvenile Justice and Delinquency Prevention (2022).
-Highlights from the 2020 juvenile residential facility census. https://ojjdp.ojp.gov/library/publications/highlights-2020-juvenile-residential-facility-census; Puzzanchera, C., Hockenberry, S., Sladky, T.J., & Kang, W. (2020).
-Juvenile residential facility census databook (JRFCDB).
+Sources: Hockenberry, S. (2024).
+Highlights from the 2022 Juvenile Residential Facility Census.
+National Center for Juvenile Justice.
+National Center for Juvenile Justice (2021).
+Juvenile residential facility census databook.
 Office of Juvenile Justice and Delinquency Prevention; Sickmund, M. (2023).
 Residential placement trends 1975-2019.
-[Unpublished data.]
-National Center for Juvenile Justice; Sickmund, M., Sladky, T.J., Puzzanchera, C., & Kang, W. (2022).
+[Unpublished data, available upon request.]
+National Center for Juvenile Justice; Puzzanchera, C., Sladky, T.J., & Kang, W. (2023).
 Easy access to the census of juveniles in residential placement.
-Office of Juvenile Justice and Delinquency Prevention.

 Racial and Ethnic Disparities in Youth Incarceration

-Youth Placement Rates by Race and Ethnicity, 2019
+Figure 3.
+Youth Placement Rates by Race and Ethnicity, 2021

 Rate per 100,000 Youth